ebimohi/test-task/README.md

   * And show off how front-end development should be done.

-When done, push your branch and let us know when it’s done.
+When done, push your branch and let us know it’s done.

 **Good Luck and have fun!**